subshell/o-neko-catnip/README.md

 ## Configuration

-The application requires little configuration - only the O-Neko base-URL as well a username and password need to be configured.
+The application requires little configuration - only the O-Neko base-URL, the default URL of O-Neko Catnip as well a username and password need to be configured.
 It can be configured by placing an `application.yaml` file next to the executable or in a `config` directory next to the executable.
 The structure of the configuration file is:

 ```yaml